 The messengers returned, saying that Esau was coming towards him with four hundred men.
-Jacob was frightened and in distress at the news.
-He took some precautions, such as dividing his family, possessions and animals into two groups so that some of his family could survive If Esau attacked.
+Jacob was frightened and distressed at the news.
+He took some precautions, such as dividing his family, possessions, and animals into two groups so that some of his family could survive If Esau attacked.

-The night before the meeting, Jacob selected animals from his flocks as presents for Esau and instructed his servants to go ahead, hoping the gifts would pacify his brother.
-As Esau approached, Jacob went on ahead of his family and animals and bowed down to the ground seven times.
+The night before the meeting, Jacob selected animals from his flocks as presents for Esau and instructed his servants to go ahead, hoping the gifts would appease his brother.
+The next day, Jacob went ahead of his family and bowed down to the ground seven times as Esau approached him.

 When Esau saw Jacob, he ran to meet him.
 Esau embraced him by throwing his arms around his neck and kissing him.
 They wept together.
 Esau wanted to return Jacob's gift of the flocks, saying he had enough of his own, but Jacob insisted.
 Their amends process was complete.

 The Benefits of Making Amends